Argentina travel guide

-There have been occasional Falklands-related protests including outside the British Embassy and British affiliated businesses in Argentina.
+There have also been occasional Falklands-related protests including outside the British Embassy and British affiliated businesses in Argentina.

 Groups of demonstrators (piqueteros) sometimes block major roads into and out of Buenos Aires during times of social unrest.
 This can cause significant delays.

-We cannot offer advice on the safety of individual airlines, but the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
+The FCDO is unable to offer advice on the safety of individual airlines, but the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it is unsafe.

-A list of recent incidents and accidents can be found on the website of the Aviation Safety network.
+A list of recent incidents and accidents can be found on the Aviation Safety Network website.

 You will need an International Driving Permit to drive in Argentina.